Related Concepts

 • Vulnerability: Defect or malfunction of an application that makes it easy to attack

-• Exploit: Program specifically created to attack a vulnerability
+• Exploit: A Program specifically created to attack a vulnerability

 • PoC: Proof of Concept, technique, or tool that demonstrates the exploitation of a vulnerability

-• CVSS: Common Vulnerabilities Score System, an open industry standard for assessing the severity of computer system security vulnerabilities
+• CVSS: Common Vulnerability Scoring System, an open industry standard for assessing the severity of computer system security vulnerabilities

 • DLP: Data Loss Prevention, a system designed to stop sensitive data from being stolen from or escaping a network

-• SIEM: Security Information and Event Management, the system collects and analyzes security alerts, logs, and other real-time and historical data
+• SIEM: Security Information and Event Management, when a system collects and analyzes security alerts, logs, and other real-time and historical data

-• Defense-In-Depth: Practice of putting different layers of security control together in a system to guarantee security
+• Defense-In-Depth: Practice of putting different layers of security controls together in a system to guarantee security

 • PAM: Privileged Access Management, management of the privileges a system's access role has